kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Enter Czerka Office
 - Mash the awkward Duros/Czerka scene
 - Talk to the Czerka Officer: 1,1,1,3,2
-- *Stims: Use one of each stim, strongest version you have*
+- *Stims: Use all four stims.*
   - Using these here gives you higher saves against the Dark Jedi in Anchorhead
+  - These should be the last stims you have
 - Exit the office
 - Duros miner accosts you again: 3,3,3
 - Dark Jedi ambush you; ignore them